syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 ## Select a color and group

-At run time a particular color group tab should be focused or selected by using `SelectedColorGroup` property.
+At run time, a particular color group tab should be focused or selected using the `SelectedColorGroup` property.

 The options are as follows,